tyleryouk/00os-origin/1000xplans/system/notes.md

 ## 1000XDEV NOTES

+### Assessment Summary (2024-05-28)

+I have assessed the request to create a new cycle management system called "cycle-manager" (name confirmed after consultation).
+This system will standardize the 7-step sequential command pattern across all domains (system, front-end, back-end) and provide centralized knowledge/processes for cycle management.

+**Key Findings:**
+- The request describes creating a standardized cycle management system with 7 sequential commands
+- The system should enable creating, enhancing, and optimizing cycles across all domains
+- All cycles should follow a consistent 7-step approach with standardized USER REQUEST SECTION format
+- Centralization of knowledge and processes is critical for maintaining consistency
+- Priority is marked as "High"
+- The implementation will use "cycle-manager" as the name (instead of "manage-cycles")

+**Next Steps:**
+1. Create implementation plan for cycle-manager
+2. Set up directory structure in 1000xcommands/system/cycle-manager/
+3. Create corresponding knowledge/processes in 1000xbrain/system/cycle-manager/
+4. Implement standardized templates and guidelines

+The original request has been preserved in `1000xbrain/system/major-changes/operational_feedback/original_request.md` for reference throughout the implementation process.

 ### Overview

 These notes document the design and implementation approach for the Major Changes workflow, a new sequential command structure designed to handle explicit change requests from Tyler Youk.